-As you have already seen, the hadoop client works well for inputting files from a local file system into HDFS.
+The hadoop client works well for inputting files from a local file system into HDFS:

+'''

+Usage: hdfs dfs -put <localsrc> ... <dst>

+'''

-Usage: hdfs dfs -put <localsrc> ... <dst> HUP Developer: Apacne Pig and Hive Obviously you do not have a 2 Petabyte file sitting around on your local hard drive that you want to store into HDFS, but the put command is still an extremely useful tool that you will use on a regular basis when doing development.
+Obviously you do not have a 2 Petabyte file sitting around on your local hard drive that you want to store into HDFS, but the put command is still an extremely useful tool that you will use on a regular basis when doing development.

-Note: The put command also reads input from stdin and writes to a specified file in HDFS.
-Just use a dash "-" for the localsrc:
+The put command also reads input from stdin and writes to a specified file in HDFS.
+Just use a dash "- " for the localsrc: